Android0x09/nccaw-2020-writeup/Challenges/Analyze/1/README.md

 ### Solution:

-The NICE Security Framework for Workforce Skills can be found at the following website:
+The NICE Security Framework for Workforce Knowledge can be found at the following website:

 https://niccs.cisa.gov/workforce-development/cyber-security-workforce-framework/knowledge

-We can enter the questions into the description textbox and select Apply so that the following result is displayed:
+We can enter the question into the description textbox and select Apply so that the following result is displayed:

 ![nice-screenshot.png](nice-screenshot.png)